Wilfred/wilfred.github.com/_posts/2017-03-19-pattern-matching-in-elisp.markdown

 used in Emacs core and some popular Emacs packages, such as magit and use-package.

-If you're using dash.el already, I'd recommend using `-let`, otherwise I'd use pcase.
+Now we've seen some examples, which should you pick?
+If you're already using dash.el in your projects, it's a no-brainer: use `-let`.
+If not, give `pcase` a try: it's built-in, it's used extensively in core, and it's the only library that worked in every scenario we looked at.